Mistle Thrush (band)

 Mistle Thrush was a female-fronted 1990s alternative rock band based in Boston, Massachusetts.
 They've been described by the Boston Herald as The Cure-meets-Fairport Convention.
 Steve Morse of The Boston Globe wrote that Valerie Forgione, the band's singer, has "some of the most versatile pipes since the dream-pop heyday of Kate Bush" and that the "band remains a local treasure".
 During the band's heyday, their songs frequently charted in CMJ's Top 200.
 According to the band's website, they're on hiatus but their last album was released in February 2002.
 In January 2011, they reunited to play their first concert since 2003.
-Forgione's current project is called Van Elk.
+Forgione's current project is called Lovina Falls.